miloradova95/CCL3/README.md

 ### Aleks:

 After confirming that the API was functional and appropriate for our needs, I began developing our application, DreamDex.
-I integrated the API by fetching data from AniList, ensuring we could access detailed information about anime characters…
+I integrated the API by fetching data from AniList, ensuring we could access detailed information about anime characters.
+It turned out to be quite a challenge, since the AniList API used the GraphQL approach instead of the familiar REST API.

 ### Tiffany: